The Influence of Lepton Portal on the WIMP-pFIMP framework: Summary and Conclusion

 In section \ref{sec4}, we provide a comprehensive discussion of the DM phenomenology.
-In the WIMP-pFIMP scenario, the cBEQ has been written in the standard manner, but the only difference arises from the pFIMP interaction terms, most importantly the conversion terms, which is key to thermalization of FIMP, ie. pFIMP scenario.
+In the WIMP-pFIMP scenario, the cBEQ has been written in the standard manner, but the only difference arises from the pFIMP interaction terms, most importantly the conversion terms, which is key to thermalization of FIMP, i.e. pFIMP scenario.
 The total DM relic density, attributed to both WIMPs and pFIMPs, is calculated by solving the cBEQ.
 This has been discussed in the two subsections that focus on the effective spin-independent WIMP/pFIMP-nucleon scattering cross-section and the production of SM particles through WIMP/pFIMP annihilation.
 The limits from LFV are also superimposed, resulting in the exclusion of most points below $m_{\rm DM} \sim 100~\rm GeV$.
-This corresponds to a specific benchmark where \(\mathtt{y}_{\mu} = 10^{-3}\), and the limit becomes relaxed for even smaller values of \(\mathtt{y}_{\mu}\) and stronger for larger values.
 In the case of WIMP, some points can still be probed at future DD experiments, PandaX-xT or DARWIN (200 t y), etc. Concurrently, the direct detection of pFIMP is only possible via the WIMP loop and most of the points are consistent with current DD observations, and we look forward to future detection results.
 The indirect detection limits could also be applicable to the WIMP annihilation to the electron-positron (tree), bottom pair (tree) and photon pair (box-loop), and also semi-annihilation (tree) to the Higgs.
-So, the observed and projection limits from Fermi-LAT, AMS$-02$, H.E.S.S, and CTA (projection) also put an exclusion on the relic and DD-allowed parameter space.
+So, the observed and projection limits from Fermi-LAT, AMS$-02$, H.E.S.S, and CTA (projection) also put an exclusion on the relic density and DD-allowed parameter space.
 The WIMP self-annihilation to electron-positron only excludes the low mass regime, while the Higgs resonance regime is excluded by the annihilation to bottom pair.
 Additionally, around the Higgs mass, certain points are excluded for large Higgs portal coupling \((\lambda_{\chi\rm H} \gtrsim 0.1)\), which is relevant for semi-annihilation of WIMP.
 However, the annihilation into two photons remains unaffected at current experimental sensitivity.
 For pFIMPs, annihilation into bottom quark pairs happens only through the WIMP loop process, making them mostly unaffected by Fermi-LAT constraints, except near the Higgs resonance.
 In section \ref{sec5}, we explored how our model could be tested in collider experiments.
 We recast the results from existing LHC studies on di-lepton + MET events in the context of our model, allowing us to determine the exclusion limits for the masses of the WIMP and VLL.
 We also estimate how these limits might improve at the HL-LHC run, finding that the exclusion limit roughly doubles.
 Additionally, we proposed a DM search strategy for future lepton colliders, analyzing di-lepton/di-tau + missing energy events at the $1~\rm TeV$ run of the ILC.
 Finally, we compare the two signal processes and highlight the parameter space on the $\mathtt{y}_{e/\mu}-\mathtt{y}_{\tau}$ plane where each signal is likely to be most significant.